Richter tuning

-Richter tuning is a system of choosing the reeds for a diatonic wind instrument (such as a harmonica or accordion).
-It is named after Joseph Richter, a Bohemian instrument maker who adopted the tuning for his harmonicas in the early 19th century and is credited with inventing the blow/draw mechanism that allows the harmonica to play different notes when the air is drawn instead of blown.
+Richter tuning is a layout plan for the notes of a diatonic instrument with multiple free reeds, such as a harmonica or accordion; the plan concerns which notes should be activated by each key (or hole).
+It is named after Joseph Richter, a Bohemian instrument maker who adopted the system for his harmonicas in the early 19th century, and who is also credited with inventing the mechanism that allows the harmonica to play different notes when the air is drawn instead of blown.